easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20190824
+lost again in my own files, both as in "I don't know which file is for what" and in "I don't know what I should do next"
+## revisit discrete time implementation with IJC
+at least from my previous logs, I didn't see anything about doing IJC with discrete time.
+*DcontrolDemoIJ1D.slx* was saved based on *controlDemoIJ1D.slx*.
+added zero-order hold and quantizer from the MIMO counterpart. to my surprise, there was never really a file for discrete IJC for disturbance. and the result was that it didn't work. last time I did comparison between time domains, I probably only did MIMO. is "SISO is not working" good enough?
+I don't know.
+I also don't know why it's not working.

+## recap about meeting 0821
+the deadlines for 4 journals (LOL) were set at: Sept 22, Nov 15, Mar 1, and May 1. good luck.

+maybe I'm just stupid but Lei finally gave me the correct way to do the controller. it's a position controller. so far, the Q and R matrix made sure that the difference (error) between desired position (ref) and actual position went to 0 ASAP. this made me feel like our controller was rendering a "fix" not a wall, given the wall constraint should be unilateral, a point-surface contact.
+Lei said I should only control the motion towards the wall a few times now but I never got it. what he meant was the "to-wall" direction error went to 0 and the rest left uncontrolled. in Q matrix, this means large gain in z coordinates and 0 in others, if wall is at `z = 0`. in my defense, this was the first time he explicitly said that.

+this could work but it changes things.

+first, it means that our controller is more like a haptic renderer instead of a low level controller. previously, I imagined the controller to work after collision detection. the collision position was the ref signal and the controller kept the TCP there. no query about the environment was asked. the "switching" of the controller/model was more about the dynamics of the device (it's slightly different in different regions if we pre-load the linearized model). but for this new idea to work properly, the controller needs to know the surface normal. when collision is detected, the controller has to ask, what's the current surface normal for the collision. then the corresponding/correct "controller" so to speak is used. this means the "controller" is based on the TCP position as well as the surface normal. the TCP position determines the control plant, the linearized dynamic model. the surface normal determines the Q matrix.

+second, this brings back the discussion why we did everything in joint space. we could choose either. but joint space was ideal for IJC.
+I originally thought joint space made more sense and was easier to compare the performance. and now that I think about it, it also had something to do with the states. the I/Os are important but we also wanted the states to be measurable. and our only sensor is the encoder at each joint. this needs some exploration. maybe some derivation. however, for this new iteration of the controller to work, it's straight forward if everything is in task space from my current understanding. it could also be possible if we have a mapping to map everything back and forth. that's kinematics, I know. but I'm not sure if it works like that.

+third, this reminds me of virtual fixture/active constraints more and more. and on a side note maybe, this is more about the geometric property (surface normal) of the environment. we still consider everything stiff. if it works perfectly, no penetration. but apparently that's not going to happen but we don't really talk about "stiffness" of things. our stiffness is not a number. it's infinity. it should be. but maybe there is a relationship between the gains in Q matrix and the "stiffness". it's just that right now, we only consider the simple cases. very large gain means infinity stiffness wall.
+0 gain means free space or at least no constraints. the something in between is the thing that's missing. circling back to virtual fixture/active constraint, it doesn't care about stiffness. it just keeps you away from (entering) a certain area. haptics rendering, on the other hand, renders a specific stiffness of a specific thing.

+## a quite random thought
+when you do haptic rendering, on a point cloud level, is there really 6-DOF rendering?

+I understand a 6-DOF device, b/c it could be a stick and a 2-point collision. but it seems that each point is a 3-DOF rendering and the end-result of that on the device is a 6-DOF one, with a torque. to rephrase, if the basic unit of interaction is based on point-point interaction, there should be no torque rendering on that level.

 # 20190731 - 0801
 was I too deep into implementation that I forgot about research?
 ## reexamined the performance MIMOMOP vs. MIMO